cbcrg/tcoffee/docs/tcoffee_manual.rst

-Aligning Sequences and Structures
+Aligning sequences and structures
 =================================
-Mixing Sequences and Structures
+Mixing sequences and structures
 -------------------------------
 Gather your sequences in the same file.
 Name your structures according to their PDB identifier.
 The file three_pdb_two_seq.fasta contains five sequences, three are the sequences of PDB structures and two are regular sequences.